Why are Mexican Gold Libertads So Special?

 The Design’s Background Story

 There is an ancient Mexican legend recounting the story of the lovely Iztaccíhuatl.
 Her father sent her beloved, Popocatépetl, to war in Oaxaca, promising Popocatépetl that if he returned, he and Iztaccíhuatl could marry.
 However, Iztaccíhuatl’s father believed the young lover would never return and arranged for several other suitors to approach his daughter.
 Iztaccíhuatl learned of her father’s assumption.
 Believing that Popocatépetl could not survive the war, and knowing she could never bring herself to marry another, Iztaccíhuatl took what she felt was her only escape and killed herself with a dagger.
 When Popocatépetl returned against all odds only to discover his lover dead, he carried her to the top of a mountain in hopes that the cold would revive her.
 Instead, he froze to death.
-God blanketed them in snow, turning them into mountains.
+The legend states God blanketed them in snow, turning them into mountains.

 Iztaccíhuatl’s mountain is called La Mujer Dormida, or The Sleeping Woman, because it resembles a woman sleeping on her back.
 Popocatépetl became the volcano with the same name, raining down fire upon the earth in eternal rage at the senseless death of his beloved Iztaccíhuatl.
 It is this passionate romance that defines the landscape depicted behind the glorious Winged Victory statue on the Mexican Gold Libertad.
 The beauty of this story perfectly complements the striking loveliness of this coin.